A PSPACE-complete Graph Nim: Background

-In 2004, Stockman studied \ruleSet{Vertex NimG} as part of an REU\cite{StockmanREU:2004}.
-Here players similarly move from one vertex to another, but heaps are connected to the vertices instead of edges.
+In \ruleSet{Vertex NimG}, players similarly move from one vertex to another, but heaps are connected to the vertices instead of edges\cite{StockmanREU:2004}.
 The two variants can be easily described here as: ``remove sticks, then move'' and ``move, then remove sticks''.
 In both cases, a player loses if they cannot complete their turn.
+The main topic of this paper is a variant of ``move, then remove''.